shailzavarshney/T20-Analytics-Dashboard/README.md

          ESPN Cricinfo

 #### 🔄 Data Collection & Processing:
-         Data is collected by scraping ESPN Cricinfo using BeautifulSoup and then processed in Python to create structured datasets that are optimized and ready for analysis.
+         Data is collected by scrapping ESPN Cricinfo using BeautifulSoup and then processed in Python to create structured datasets that are optimized and ready for analysis.

 #### 🔍 Broad Features: